htetmyatthar/server-manager/README.md

-# Shwe Chin Lone Web
+# LoThone Panel
-This repository is the implementations of the web version of Shwe Chin Lone Organizations.
+This is the v2ray server manager of vmess config namely LoThone panel.

 # Development
 ## How to run